winkste/rki_scraper/README.md

 ## Setup & Preparations
 There are two methods provided to run the rki scraper:
 - Python endless loop: run endless loop in Python with a dedicated sleep function
 - Single shot: Run scraper once, can be combined with a cronjob

+### Virtual environment setup
+This project relates on several common python packages.
+All packages are stored in a requirements.txt file which can be used to generate a virtual environment.
+This virtual environment is used later in the cronjob execution method.

+### MQTT configuration
+All connection details to connect to a MQTT broker to publish the statistic data is read from a secrets.py file.
+As this contains security keys and passwords, this is not stored in this repository, you will find a template secrets.py file in the source file list which you can modify to your local settings.
+The mqtt messages are currently hardcoded.

 ### Single shot with cronjob
 Ensure that your environment is set to the correct editor: